-1.)
-What does your company want from the cloud?
+1. What does your company want from the cloud?

 Finally, be sure security is included during this process.
 Some industries have specific security measures they are obligated to put in place to protect data and information.
-This means they will either need to remain on-site or stored using a private cloud.
-Factoring in all these concerns will ensure that the cloud implementation is a seamless process that doesn’t drag on for months.
+This means they will either need to remain on-site or be stored using a private cloud.
+Factoring in all these will ensure that the cloud implementation is a seamless process that doesn’t drag on for months.

-3.)
-Who’s managing the cloud?
+3. Who’s managing the cloud?

 Most importantly, the cloud service provider will show employees how everything can be used through training sessions instead of simply turning over the technology once installation has been completed.
-Much in the same way a company building someone a car and handing them the keys is pointless without teaching them how to drive, having a cloud service provider install the technology without proper training renders the implementation moot.
+Much like, a company building someone a car and handing them the keys is pointless without teaching them how to drive, having a cloud service provider install the technology without proper training renders the implementation moot.

 Ready to bring the cloud to your business?
 Get in touch with the experts at Empower IT.
-We have experience helping SMBs throughout Australia find the right fit when it comes to cloud services.
+We have experience helping SMBs throughout Australia find the right fit for cloud services.
 We’re here to guide you through the entire cloud implementation process.
 We prepare your business for what to expect, keep you up and running during the implementation, and ensure your staff knows how to get the most from the new technology.
 This guarantees that your company will enjoy all the benefits of the cloud.